 Subsidence rates averaged over hundreds to thousands of years may be obtained from archaeological sites (e.g., mosques, temples, salt kilns) when they incorporate architectural elements that relate to sea level at the time of construction.
 Rates are typically determined by comparing the present-day elevation of the architectural elements to present-day sea level, and therefore capture subsidence due to deep and shallow processes.
-For example, Hanebuth et al. (2013) estimated coastal subsidence by dating a 300-year old salt-making facility (Figure 4) uncovered by Cyclone Sidr in the Sundarbans, finding an average centennial-timescale subsidence rate of 4.1 mm/yr.
+For example, Hanebuth et al.

+(2013) estimated coastal subsidence by dating a 300-year old salt-making facility uncovered by Cyclone Sidr in the Sundarbans, finding an average centennial-timescale subsidence rate of 4.1 mm/yr.
 Another study employing archaeological sites to estimate subsidence rates in the GBMD was conducted by Sarker et al. (2012).
 They examined the relative elevation of four historic sites, including two mosques and two Hindu temples, to determine subsidence.
 They estimated negligible subsidence at one site to modest subsidence rates (1.25-2.5 mm/yr) at the others However, the subsidence rates estimated by Sarker et al. (2012) are sensitive to the architectural interpretation of the archaeological monuments.
-For example, subsidence at the Shakher Temple in the Sundarbans, built during the reign of Raja Paratapaditya, the last King of Jessore, before his conquest by the Mughals in 1611 CE was judged by the present-day elevation of the plinth level (the platform for the building that was constructed to raise it above flood level).
+For example, subsidence at the Shakher Temple in the Sundarbans, was judged by the present-day elevation of the plinth level (the platform for the building that was constructed to raise it above flood level).
 Sarker et al. (2012) placed this horizon at the entrance of the temple at the top of the stairs, even with the interior of the temple, as is common for Muslim mosques.
 However, we propose that the plinth level of the Sharker Temple is more likely a lower architectural feature, marked by a ridge in the brickwork at the base of the entrance stairs 0.1 m above the ground and indicating a raised entrance as is common in Hindu Temples.
 Our interpretation yields 3.5 ± 0.5 mm/yr as an estimate for the subsidence in this part of the delta.
+This reassessment of the temple derived subsidence rate is also consistent with buried detrital brick fragments found to a depth of 1.5 m around the temple (Goodbred, pers.comm.).
+These fragments suggest 1.5 m of surface aggradation in 500 years, or a mean subsidence rate of 3.3 mm/yr.